theypsilon-test/downloader/README.md

 ;   false -> Doesn't update Linux.
 update_linux = true

-; parallel_update options:
-;   true -> Tries to download more than one file simultaneously.
-;   false -> Will only download one file at a time. parallel_update = true

 ; downloader_timeout: Can be tweaked to increase the timeout time in seconds ;   It is useful to increase this value for users with slow connections. downloader_timeout = 300